 The 20-minute neighbourhood rectures (see injurie informed the three steps of the pilot program.
 The features have been used as the basis for a range of opportunities to improve liveability and support people to live locally in Croydon South.

 The following opportunities reflect community ideas that will be a starting point in a local approach to delivering a 20-minute neighbourhood in Croydon South.
 These opportunities reflect community feedback and technical assessments.
-They are not formed from the principle community and the contract of the contract of
+They are

 Melbourne, Australia